 London is a great city for teenagers with lots to do and bucket loads of history.
-These 12 cool things to do in London for teens will keep everyone happy without being too young, too boring, but still being loads of fun.
+These 15 cool things to do in London for teens will keep everyone happy without being too young, too boring, and still being loads of fun.

 In this list of places to go in London with teenagers I’ve tried to include interesting things you can’t get anywhere else in the world.
 Why go all the way to London to go and do what you do back home?
 Of course you can still do ice skating, watch films and go to theme parks in London but we’re looking at specifically British things to do and see!

-A familiar addition to the London Skyline, the London Eye is a really fun thing to do for all ages.
+A familiar addition to the London Skyline, the London Eye is a really fun thing to do for all ages including teenagers.
 You go inside a capsule and it will take you, slowly, all the way round so you can get a really great view of Big Ben, the houses of parliament, the river Thames and much more.

 Included in the ticket is entry to a 4D show as well.

 It’s worth getting your tickets in advance and fast track option might also be good in high season.

 London’s theatre scene is buzzing and there’s some amazing shows going on at all times.
 Most teens will come out of a show with wide smiles so I always suggest it as an idea if your budget allows.

 Also don’t forget to see Harry Potter and The Cursed Child if you’re fans – we recently went and really enjoyed it.
 It’s a long show, in two parts, but a really good one.
 (It’s worth checking out the Palace Theatre in any case – it looks amazing!

 It’s also worth looking on Theatre Tickets Direct for deals and to see what might be on when you’re in London.